yuriy2020/DreamGift/README.md

-This project is DREAM GIFT  made_by Sasha / Evgeniy / Yura
+This project is DREAM GIFT  made_by Sasha / Evgeniy / Yur

 📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔📔